Parkinson's Law in Masonry

 We see this same phenomenon occurring in Freemasonry, particularly in our Stated Communications and in the general operation of the fraternity.
-For example, in a Stated meeting we invent routines to fill the time.
-This becomes somewhat habit forming and we continue to say the same tired things over and over again, thereby putting the Craft to sleep.
+For example, in a Stated meeting, we invent routines to fill the time.
+This becomes somewhat habit-forming, and we continue to say the same tired things repeatedly, thereby putting the Craft to sleep.
 Administratively, we manage membership records and finances using techniques from a bygone era.
-Our rationale for doing so is typically, "That's the way it has always been done."
+Our rationale for doing so is typical, "THAT'S THE WAY IT HAS ALWAYS BEEN DONE."
 Is it possible that Freemasons can no longer innovate?
 Let's hope not.

 In Freemasonry, there is little emphasis on effectiveness or efficiency, just Parkinson's Law.
-To illustrate, our degree work, lectures, and charges are certainly important, but are there better ways to teach these lessons?
+To illustrate, our degree work, lectures, and charges are undoubtedly important, but are there better ways to teach these lessons?
 After you have gone through a degree, your mind is full of thoughts and ideas in terms of what you have just experienced.
-You then have to sit through a lecture and charge which teaches some important lessons.
+You then have to sit through a lecture and charge, which teaches some important lessons.
 Unfortunately, you tend to be overwhelmed by the amount of content and do not really absorb the concepts and principles (I call this "buffer overload").
-A few years ago the Grand Lodge of Ohio put their lectures on a DVD which I thought was a rather imaginative way of conveying the information in a professional manner.
-Masonic purists have a problem with this and prefer the tradition method of lecturing.
+A few years ago, the Grand Lodge of Ohio put their lectures on a DVD which I thought was a rather imaginative way of conveying the information in a professional manner.
+Masonic purists have a problem with this and prefer the traditional method of lecturing.
 I ask what is more important: the message or how it is presented?
 To me, it's the message.
-Maybe a DVD is a good way of presenting the ma terial and maybe it's not, but it shows some initiative in terms of presenting the material in an effective and efficient manner.
+Maybe a DVD is a good way of presenting the material, and maybe it's not, but it shows some initiative in terms of presenting the material effectively and efficiently.

-I am certainly not suggesting we turn Freemasonry on its ear in terms of how we implement it, but I would suggest we routinely challenge the status quo in order to make progress (which doesn't exactly endear me to traditionalist Masons).
+I am certainly not suggesting we turn Freemasonry on its ear in terms of how we implement it, but I would recommend we routinely challenge the status quo in order to make progress (which doesn't exactly endear me to traditionalist Masons).
 Nonetheless, I encourage all of us to reexamine the "effectiveness" and "efficiency" issues.
-In many cases, we have been doing things wrong so long, we think it is right.
-Instead, I ask "Are we really doing the right things?" and "Are we really doing things right?"
+In many cases, we have been doing things wrong for so long that we think it is correct.
+Instead, I ask, "ARE WE REALLY DOING THE RIGHT THINGS?" and "ARE WE REALLY DOING THINGS RIGHT?"